 Now that your mouth is watering thinking of that delicious buttery goodness, have you ever bitten into a cob of sweet corn and it did not live up to its name?
 Instead, you were trying to chew a dry, starchy “get me the dental floss quick” cob of corn.
 This is why: even though sweet corn contains vitamins A and B6, it is very high in natural sugar which turns to starch quickly.
 Because of this, it’s best to refrigerate or eat your sweet corn the same day it’s picked.

-Here is a basic recipe for preparing fresh sweet corn.
+Below is a basic recipe for preparing fresh sweet corn.
+And here is a recipe for freezing sweet corn.